lurio84/CloudComputingProject/README.md

 - **Java 17** or higher
 - **Maven**
 - **MariaDB**: Ensure MariaDB is running locally or update the `application.properties` file for a remote connection.
+- **Redis**: Install and configure Redis locally or use a remote Redis instance.
+Ensure it is running on the default port (6379) or update the `application.properties` accordingly.

 ### Steps to Run